Range Builder Guide

 Infrastructure Design

-Use modular Terraform configurations
+- Use modular Terraform configurations

-- Implement proper resource naming conventions
+- Apply consistent resource naming conventions

 - Plan for scalability and resource limits